Printable page generated Saturday, 1 Apr 2023, 18:56

 Feedback and contact information

-If you find that a certain section of our website is not accessible and you can’t get access to the information that you need please use this form to request support and we will ensure that you are provided with the information you require.
-You will need to provide your contact details and PI if you are a student so we can get back to you.
+If you find that a certain section of our website is not accessible and you can’t get access to the information that you need please use the Open University Accessibility Feedback Form to request support and we will ensure that you are provided with the information you require.
+You will need to provide your contact details and Personal Identifier if you are a student so we can get back to you.
 You should expect to hear back from us within 5 working days.

 In addition, some module materials are available in different formats and can be downloaded from module websites.
 Students can contact their Student Support Team for advice.

 We’re always looking to improve the accessibility of our websites.
-If you find a problem that isn’t already listed on this page, or you think we’re not meeting the requirements of the current accessibility regulations (Public Sector Bodies (Websites and Mobile Applications) (No. 2) Accessibility Regulations 2018), please use this accessible Feedback Form which is monitored daily.
+If you find a problem that isn’t already listed on this page, or you think we’re not meeting the requirements of the current accessibility regulations (Public Sector Bodies (Websites and Mobile Applications) (No. 2) Accessibility Regulations 2018), please use the Open University Accessibility Feedback Form which is monitored daily.

 Enforcement procedure